 See the More information section for more details about the differences between recovering and restoring an inactive mailbox, and for a description of what happens when an inactive mailbox is recovered.

 You can't recover or restore an inactive mailbox that's configured with an auto-expanding archive.
-If you need to recover data from an inactive mailbox with an auto-expanding archive, use content search to export the data from the mailbox.
+If, for compliance reasons, you need to recover data from an inactive mailbox with an auto-expanding archive, use content search to export the data from the mailbox.
 This action is supported for eDiscovery purposes only, and can't be used as a backup solution.
 For instructions to use content search for the recovery of data for eDiscovery, see following articles:

 If you're not an E5 customer, use the 90-day Microsoft Purview solutions trial to explore how additional Purview capabilities can help your organization manage data security and compliance needs.
 Start now at the Microsoft Purview compliance portal trials hub.
 Learn details about signing up and trial terms.